coldfashioned/coldfashioned.github.io/_posts/2021-11-29-CoronaVirus29.md

 ### Album Progress Report

-Hola me gente!
+Hola mi gente!
 I suppose that if I start each post by copying and pasting from a previous post, then I guess it's really easy to reuse that greeting, so here we are.
 I set a reminder in my phone to write this post a couple weeks ago, but things got busy and I am only just getting around to writing an update.
 The lag means that some of the topics I wanted to cover are not quite as relevant anymore.
 Of course, without my saying that, readers would be none the wiser.
 D'oh!

 ### Difficulties